vinid/1passel/README.md

 1passel exposes two interactive commands

-### M-x 1passel-login
+### First Login

-Logs to 1password and saves the session token for later use.
 If you use 2FA the first time you will need to run:

 ```bash
 op signin